esquan/cse15l-lab-reports/lab2.md

 The <mark>main</mark> method of the StringServer class is called to start the server with the port 3333, and the <mark>handleRequest</mark> method in the class StringHandler is called to perform the change to the page when we want to add a message.
 The relevant argument to the <mark>main</mark> method is args[0], the port number which is entered on the command line for the web server (3333 in this case).
 The argument of the <mark>handleRequest</mark> method is the url, where if it contains "/add-message", then we want to split the url's path by "=" into an array <mark>param</mark> of strings.

 We then would take the second element of that array to be the string we will add to our output.
-This is done by adding the string + "\n" to a value called outputted, then returning outputted in the end.
+This is done by adding the string + "\n" to a value called <mark>outputted</mark>, then returning <mark>outputted</mark> in the end.
 Every time we add a new string, it will continue on the next line.
-The value of the string being added does not change, it is simply added to the server's output as it is typed after the "=" in the URL.
+The value of the string being added does not change, it is simply added to the server's output if it is typed after the "=" in the URL.

 In this case, we added "flying" as the output as our first string.